Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation: Experiments

 Finally, we create a third version of our model to upscale images with a factor of 8.
 To do so, we change the first transpose convolution layer of EdgeSRGAN and EdgeSRGAN-tiny to have a stride of 4 instead of 2 and leave the rest of the architecture unchanged.
 The training procedure for these models is analogous to the ones used for the x4 models, with the main difference of adding a pixel-based component to the adversarial loss by posing $\eta=\num{1e2}$.

 The optimal training hyperparameters are found by running a random search and choosing the best-performing models on DIV2K validation.
-We use PSNR to validate the models during content-based loss optimization and LPIPS \cite{zhang2018unreasonable} (with AlexNet backbone) during GAN training.
+During GAN training, we use PSNR to validate the models during content-based loss optimization and LPIPS \cite{zhang2018unreasonable} (with AlexNet backbone).

-To perform all our training experiments we employ TensorFlow 2 and a workstation with 64 GB of RAM, an Intel i9-12900K CPU, and an Nvidia 3090 RTX GPU.
+We employ TensorFlow 2 and a workstation with 64 GB of RAM, an Intel i9-12900K CPU, and an Nvidia 3090 RTX GPU to perform all the training experiments.

-\subsection{Real-time performance}
+\subsection{Real-time Performance}

-Since the main focus of the proposed methodology is to train an optimized SISR model to be efficiently run at the edge in real-time, we first report an inference speed comparison between the proposed method and other literature methodologies.
-All the results are shown in Tab.\ref{tab:fps} as mean and standard deviation of 10 independent experiments of 100 predictions each.
+Since the main focus of the proposed methodology is to train an optimized SISR model to be efficiently run at the edge in real time, we first report an inference speed comparison between the proposed method and other literature methodologies.
+All the results are shown in Tab. \ref{tab:fps} as the mean and standard deviation of 10 independent experiments of 100 predictions each.
 We compare the proposed methodology with other GAN-based methods \cite{ledig2017photo,wang2018esrgan,wang2021real-esrgan,fu2020autogan} and with the current state-of-the-art in content-oriented SISR SwinIR \cite{liang2021swinir}.
-Since the original implementations of the the GAN-based solutions consider $\times 4$ upsampling only, for the $\times 8$ comparison we just report SwinIR.
+Since the original implementations of the GAN-based solutions consider $\times 4$ upsampling only, for the $\times 8$ comparison, we only report SwinIR.
 We select two different input resolutions for the experimentation, $(80\times60)$ and $(160\times120)$, in order to target $(320\times240)$ and $(640\times480)$ resolutions for $\times 4$ upsampling and $(640\times480)$ and $(1280\times960)$ for $\times 8$ upsampling, respectively.
-This choice is justified by the fact that $(640\times480)$ is a standard resolution provided for most of the cameras native video stream.
+This choice is justified because $(640\times480)$ is a standard resolution provided by most cameras' native video stream.
 We also report the number of parameters for all the models.